Join the CFS

 All members must undertake the Basic Firefighter Course (BF1).
 If you intend to go out to incidents, then you MUST undertake this course, prior to being allowed on the appliance to incidents.
 This course should be undertaken within the first 6 months of joining.

-After BF-1, courses external to the brigade are optional, but members are encouraged to undertake them.
+After completing the BF1 course, other courses external to the brigade are optional, but members are encouraged to undertake them.